touraye/under-doz/102-looking-into-java/java-at-first-look.md

 * Open your terminal or git bash.

-* You want to make sure these two windows and next to each meaning:
+* You want to make sure these two windows and next to each meaning: both should be visible to you on your screen.

 * Type `cd` in your terminal or git bash then press on the spacebar to create a space

 * <img src="../assets/window-side-by-side.PNG"/>

 * Drag and drop your java folder in the terminal or git bash window.
-You should see something like this 'cd C:\Users\ebrima\Desktop\java' then click on enter key this should take you to the java directory.
+You should see something like this 'cd C:\Users\ebrima\Desktop\java' then click on enter key this should take you to the java directory/folder.

 * Let's confirm we are sitting in the right directory, type `pwd` and these should show up `/c/Users/ebrima/Desktop/java`.
 Off course a different username, mine is ebrima.